Talk to a sales expert

 With Assurant Health, you can get access to nationwide networks, including Aetna Signature Administrators® (ASA) PPO, which includes over 1,000,000 doctors and more than 8,000 hospitals across the country, as well as nationally-known facilities and clinics.2

 This is important because if there is a particular doctor you wish to see (whether because of a specific condition or because it’s someone with whom you've built a health care relationship - like your child's pediatrician), there's a higher likelihood that they'll be participating in a larger network.
 If they are, you'll get the provider of your choice, you'll receive network discounts and the costs associated with the care will count towards your network deductible and out-of-pocket maximum.

 Learn more about our network difference

-Know your plan options so you’ll know what fits best with your budget
+Know your plan options so you'll understand what fits best with your budget

 When it comes to comparing specific plans, it may seem overwhelming to understand differences between varying deductibles, coinsurance and copays.
 But it doesn't have to be frustrating.
 Here are the three things you should keep in mind when you're looking at specific plan details.